Techniques – the foundation of Thai Massage therapy

 Massage, and especially Thai Massage, is often perceived as a series of techniques that need to be learned.
 In the beginning this is quite true.

-It is not something that can be totally understood and learned in a massage school since it requires years of experience and a desire to develop such qualities.
+These qualities are not something that can be totally understood and learned in a massage school since it requires years of experience and a desire to develop them.

-Some therapists develop them hardly at all, and some turn into almost shamanic practitioners and healers.
+Some Thai Massage therapists develop such qualities hardly at all, and some turn into almost shamanic practitioners and healers.

 Athletes in a ‘flow’ state

 We have all heard about a state of ‘flow’ that athletes can achieve when they are so absorbed in their performances and so totally focused that they achieve a natural ‘high’.